 Plus, practically-speaking, students don’t like multiple sources of the same information.

 Some instructors initially survey students and find 50% want a hardcopy textbook.
 But that might say more about a status quo bias than the merits of the traditional textbook.
 Also, note that students actually don’t yet know what a zyBook is — we agree a hardcopy has benefits over ebooks, but a zyBook is not an ebook.
-And note that some students are now used to getting book PDFs illegally but free, and they aren’t keen on having to subscribe.
+And note that some students are accustomed to getting books for free (via illegal PDFs), so they aren’t keen on having to subscribe.

 Once students use a zyBook, surveys show nearly 100% prefer it over a textbook once they realize the interactivity is hugely helpful.
 Here’s a real quote: “My friend needs to learn programming.
 Can she access a zyBook?
 I used one for my class last semester.
 It was just such a perfectly designed online textbook.”
 We get hundreds of such emails every term.